Let Grow Takes a Look at Crime Statistics

 Do you feel like your children are living in a far more dangerous time than you grew up in?
 In a world full of screaming headlines, that’s understandable.
 It sometimes feels no child is safe.

-We’ll get to more graphs below.
+So — what are the actual statistics?
+Below we’ll get to the graphs, and what is happening with today’s crime rate.
 But first, let us address the top parental fear: Child kidnapping.

 Any crime against any child is heart-wrenching.
 Obviously!
 But the fact that almost all the minors kidnapped now make it home alive is good news about a terrible situation.
 And contrary to common perception, said David Finkelhor, head of the Crimes Against Children Research Center: While “the poster kids for stranger-danger have often been very young,” the most common age of victims is 12 to 17.
-And a third are actually not even reported missing by their parents, their home lives are so distressingly chaotic.

 If for some strange reason you WANTED your child to be kidnapped by a stranger, how long would you have to keep them outside, unattended, for this to be statistically likely to happen?